endergreen12/pjsekai-frida-scripts/README.md

 # This repository is deprecated
-The code had become overly complex, so I decided to rewrite it from scratch
+The code had become overly complex and messy, so I decided to rewrite it from scratch

 The new repository is here: https://github.com/endergreen12/project-sekai-mod